Skip to main content

 Even the Apple Tree seemed to lean in, roots creaking, thanking the Knights for their brilliance in solving the cipher.
 They did it!

-The moment it touched the seventh hollow, the knoll bucked like a heart shocked back to life.
+The moment it touched the seventh hollow, the knoll buckled like a heart shocked back to life.
 The apple tree arched and in a split second, the bark of the trunk parted and a doorway breathed inwards where the trunk of the tree had been.
-Cold.
-Vast.
-Smelling of gemstones and stardust.

-The cleverly camouflaged dimly lit tree vault was a labyrinth that seemed endless inside the hollow of the apple tree.
+The cleverly camouflaged, dimly lit tree vault was a labyrinth that seemed endless inside the hollow of the apple tree.
 Corridors of old roots spiraled down, down, even further down on the terraced catacombs.
 The air was a reverence.
 The kind that comes before a just verdict.

-Goldwynn’s lantern flickered still full of life, casting dancing shadows on the gnarled walls as she pushed aside the cobwebs.
+Goldwynn’s lantern flickered, still full of life, casting dancing shadows on the gnarled walls as she pushed aside the cobwebs.

 And there, floating in an incandescent pool, cradled by nothing and everything, pulsed the artifact they’d bled for to the end.